 What's next for you?
 What are your goals and aims for the future?

 My wife and I had our first child last year and we’d like to be in Singapore for a few more years.
 We also just received our permanent residency here which is very exciting!

 In the future, we may decide to move back to the UK so that we’re closer to our families.
 London is our head office and I’m sure there will always be opportunities there.
-Otherwise, Hydrogen is continuously growing and opening new offices, so I wouldn’t rule out another international move as well!Posted over 2 years ago
+Otherwise, Hydrogen is continuously growing and opening new offices, so I wouldn’t rule out another international move as well!Posted about 3 years ago